Here’s How to Turn Your Funny T-Shirt Ideas Into Cold, Hard Cash

 That means you can start your online fashion empire with no inventory, no upfront costs and no marketing budget.

 Heney is something of a serial entrepreneur.
 She’s sold mobile apps in the iTunes app store, private label products on Amazon, and now T-shirts.
-Her T-shirt business earned her around $53,000 in profit last year, working — she says — just 10 hours a week.
+Her T-shirt business earned her around $53,000 in profit in 2016, working — she says — just 10 hours a week.

 Amazon lets you set your own price for each shirt.
 The suggested price is $19.99, which earns you around $8 in profit.
 Each shirt is eligible for free Prime shipping, as well.